 Natural Gas Vehicle Loans - Communication Federal Credit Union (CFCU)

 CFCU offers loans to individuals and businesses that purchase new or converted compressed natural gas (CNG) vehicles.
-Conversion systems must be U.S. Environmental Protection Agency certified and installed by an insured and state licensed facility.
+Conversion systems must be certified by the U.S. Environmental Protection Agency and installed by an insured and state-licensed facility.
 New vehicle loans are available at amounts up to the manufacturer's suggested retail price plus the cost of the conversion.
-Pre-owned or CFCU member owned vehicles with a CNG fuel system or conversion installation are eligible for loans at up to 115% of the National Automobile Dealers Association suggested retail value.
+Pre-owned or CFCU member-owned vehicles with a CNG fuel system or conversion installation are eligible for loans at up to 115% of the National Automobile Dealers Association suggested retail value.
 All financing is at CFCU standard auto loan rates.
 CFCU also offers loans for the cost of home fueling appliances.
 For more information, see the CFCU CNG Vehicle and Conversion Loans website.